micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 # PyDevice

-PyDevice is a Micro-Manager device adapter that loads Python scripts as Micro-Manager devices.
+PyDevice is a Micro-Manager device adapter that imports objects from a Python script, and integrates them into MicroManager as devices (e.g. a camera or a stage).
+This integration enables the use of Python scripts to control microscope hardware, without requiring any programming experience from the end user.
+Essentially, PyDevice acts as a translator, allowing Python-developed objects to be used in MicroManager with almost no interfacing code required.

 PyDevice is currently **experimental**.
 It may still change significantly, and it is not fully tested under all circumstances.
 Please feel free to try it out and provide feedback.

+## Requirements
+To use PyDevice, the following software needs to be installed:

+* **Windows 10 or 11**.
+PyDevice was developed and tested in Windows.
+Although it _should_ work on Linux, this is not tested.
+Please contact the developers if you are interested in testing and using PyDevice in Linux.

+* **Python 3.9 or higher**.

+* **Micro-Manager 2.0** with the PyDevice device adapter installed.
+Until PyDevice is included in the nightly build (https://micro-manager.org/Micro-Manager_Nightly_Builds), it is still required to build the device adapter from source, as described below.

 ## Getting started

-The easiest way to use PyDevice is to install the latest nightly build of Micro-Manager 2.0 and check if the PyDevice plugin is included.
-You can download the latest version here: https://micro-manager.org/Micro-Manager_Nightly_Builds.
-Alternatively, you can build the device adapter from source, as described below.
-The steps below give a simple example to get you started

-1. Make sure you have **Python 3.9** or later installed on your system.
-Note: **the Python interpreter should be in your system path**, which you can easily check by typing `python` in a command prompt.
-PyDevice also requires **numpy** to be installed, either in the base Python install, or in a virtual environment (see [Virtual environments](#virtual-environments) for more information).
+1. PyDevice needs to be able to locate the Python runtime.
+It is recommended to set up a virtual environment for your project, as described in [Virtual environments](#virtual-environments).
+Alternatively, if PyDevice does not find a virtual environment, it will try to locate the global Python installation, which should be included in the system path.
+To verify that a global Python installation is configured correctly, type `python --version` in a command prompt.

 2. Create a script that defines a class with properties and methods that you want to use in Micro-Manager.
 For example, create a file `hello_device.py` with the following content: